gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 12: Friday, September 20, 2024 - Immutability & Data Transformation
 This is a practice of keeping functions pure.
 With this exercise, I utilize data structures given by pure/impure functions, but do not modify the original.
 Not very successful with this one today.
 I am trying to approach this using "closures" to handle state inside of impure functions, but messed it up.
 Will fix this tomorrow... 😔

+### Day 13: Saturday, September 21, 2024 - Side Effects & IO Handling
+Short run today (it is Saturday after all).
+I think I redeemed myself a bit from yesterday by doing the thing simply.
+I was trying to manage state in a closure, but ended up making it too complicated and really, using closures is outside of the inteneded scope of the exercise for immutabiltiy & data transformation anyway.
+Also did today's intended exercise to hanle IO in a way that isolates side effects (impure functions) from pure functions, where the pure function only uses the output of the side effect to do its thing.

+### Day 14: Sunday, September 22, 2024 - Rest